Davis Yard: History

 By 1910, railway facilities with over 50 mi of track and two roundhouses (one rebuilt from the former dismantled roundhouse at Rocklin) for 32 steam locomotives each, as well as other buildings and facilities, had been built southwest of Roseville.
 This included an ice factory belonging to the refrigerator car operator Pacific Fruit Express, founded jointly by the SP and Union Pacific.
 This was built at the marshaling yard in 1907 and later expanded into the world's largest production facility for block ice.
 With a daily production capacity of 400 ST and a storage capacity of 30000 ST, over 250 railway refrigerated wagons could be stocked here around the clock in the 1920s; the facility existed until the mid-1970s.

 The Roseville Yard was instrumental in the development of Roseville, whose population had risen to over 6,000 by the end of the 1920s.
 At that time, Southern Pacific employed over 1,200 people at its extensive railroad depots.
 SP's freight traffic became increasingly important, and its share of the railroad's revenue rose from 67% to 81% between 1921 and 1940, with the line from Roseville to Ogden in Utah being the busiest; however, the flow of goods to the east outweighed that to California.
 In the early 1950s, SP modernized Roseville Yard and built an automated flat station with consecutive track fields in the direction of the main direction of freight traffic, which was divided from southwest to northeast into an inbound group with 21 tracks, a directional harp with 49 tracks, and an outbound group with 21 tracks.
 This was called Jennings Yard.
 The roundhouse for the steam locomotives at the northern end of the exit group was replaced by a maintenance hall (rectangular shed) for diesel locomotives by the early 1960s.

-The yard's utilization greatly diminished by 1992.
+The yard's use greatly diminished by 1992.
 When Southern Pacific merged with the Union Pacific Railroad, they sought to consolidate operations in Northern California and Jennings Yard was selected to be largely rebuilt.
 It was renamed Davis Yard in 1998 and opened in May of the following year.
 Construction of the yard unearthed several pieces of undetonated bombs from a Vietnam War-era derailment of munitions which was hurriedly covered up by SP at the time.
 The new yard features Dowty retarders and several tracks which can hold up to eighty cars.
 The servicing facilities remained largely untouched.